ludwig-loth/punkt3/README.md

 ### Getting Help

 If you create an adapter for a popular CMS, consider contributing it back to the project!
-Open an issue or pull request in the repository.
+See our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

+---

+## Contributing

+We welcome contributions!
+Whether you're fixing bugs, adding features, or creating new backend adapters, your help is appreciated.

+**Quick start for adapter contributions:**
+1. Fork the repository
+2. Create your working adapter
+3. Make a clean template version (no real API endpoints)
+4. Submit a PR with the template only

+See our detailed [Contributing Guide](CONTRIBUTING.md) for complete instructions.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License allows you to:
+- ✅ Use commercially
+- ✅ Modify and distribute
+- ✅ Include in private projects
+- ✅ Sublicense

+The only requirement is to include the original copyright notice.
 ---